sprhawk/ytoolkit/README.markdown

 What can I do with it?
 --------------------

 * The ytoolkit generates ybase64.a,  ybase64additions.a, yoauth.a, yoauthadditions.a, and ytoolkit.framework (statically linked faked framework.
 Thanks to the [ios-Universal-Framework] project).
 You can either use the lib(s) , or the framework alone.
 Just add ytoolkit project as a dependencies of your project, and link the libs.
-All required headers will be generated under {BUILT_PRODUCTS_DIR}/usr/local/include, you should add this path into your header search path (See how [ytoolkitdemo] does)
+All required headers will be generated under {BUILT_PRODUCTS_DIR}/usr/local/include, you should add this path into your header search path (See how [ytoolkitdemo] does).
+If you want to use the framework, just link against it, all required headers are just bundled in it.

 [ios-Universal-Framework]: https://github.com/kstenerud/iOS-Universal-Framework

-* You can use its base64 lib, core is an pure C implementation, with NSString/NSData categories, which is handy under Cocoa foundation.
+* You can only use its base64 lib, the core is a pure C implementation, with NSString/NSData categories, which is handy under Cocoa foundation.
 Just as:

 ```objective-c